medullan/navocat-collector/README.md

 ### config.ru

 Add a `config.ru` file to your project to configure the rack environment to run the collector.
-A sample file may look like this:
+A sample file which includes a custom filter may look like this:

 ```ruby
 # config.ru